 9. Statistical Analysis and Visualization

 Once PPR incidence data have been collected and managed, statistical analysis is performed to identify significant trends and patterns.
 Descriptive statistics, such as mean, median, and standard deviation, are used to summarize the distribution of PPR cases across different states and time periods.
 Geographical Information System software can be used to create maps visualizing PPR incidence rates and identifying high-risk clusters.
 In addition, spatial statistical methods, such as spatial autocorrelation analysis, can be employed to assess the degree of clustering of PPR cases and identify potential sources of infection spread.
 Furthermore, regression analysis can be used to identify risk factors associated with PPR incidence, such as animal density, vaccination coverage, and environmental variables.
 Appropriate actions must be taken when abnormal clinical signs or mortality events are detected and reported by farmers (Lambert et al., 2025).
 Data visualization techniques, such as bar charts, line graphs, and maps, are used to present the results of statistical analysis in a clear and accessible manner.
-The use of processing fluids has emerged as a practical alternative to blood samples for monitoring Porcine Reproductive and Respiratory Syndrome in swine breeding farms (Tonni et al., 2023)
+The use of processing fluids has emerged as a practical alternative to blood samples for monitoring Porcine Reproductive and Respiratory Syndrome in swine breeding farms (Tonni et al., 2023).

 10. Challenges and Future Directions